aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

 === "index.ts"

-    ```ts hl_lines="20-21 36 41"
+    ```ts hl_lines="23"
-    --8<-- "examples/snippets/event-handler/http/advanced_mw_custom_middleware.ts:8"
+    --8<-- "examples/snippets/event-handler/http/advanced_mw_custom_middleware.ts:7"
     ```

-In this example we have a middleware that acts only in the post-processing stage as all the logic occurs after the `next` function has been called.
-This is so as to ensure that the handler has run and we have access to request body.
+In this example we have a middleware that extracts a correlation ID from a request header or generates a new one if absent.
+It stores the ID in the request context using `reqCtx.set()` so that route handlers can retrieve it with `reqCtx.get()`.
+This ensures each invocation has its own isolated state without relying on module-level variables.

 #### Avoiding destructuring pitfalls